spie-dev/internproject/README.md

 # How to get this project
 Pull down a zip of this by clicking the "Clone or download" link on the upper right of this repo, and select "Download Zip".
 Unzip into your "My Documents" folder, and open the WebApplication.sln with visual studio.
 Use ctrl+shift+b to build the project, then click the "IIS Express" at the top to run the website.

-*NOTE* If after you press "IIS Express", the site comes up with an error that says "Could not find a part of the path C:{your path to my documents}/webapplication/bin/roslyn/csc.exe", then in visual studio's toolbar, click "Build -> Clean Solution", then "Build->Build Solution", then try clicking "IIS Express" again, and that should fix the issue.

 # Bug fixes
 * On the home page, the search profiles text box doesn't line up with the magnifying glass.
 Change it so the bottom of the text box lines up with the magnifying glass image
 * When clicking on a SPIE Profile Name link, it's supposed to send you to the profile information for that particular person.
 It is currently always displaying Jim Bob's profile.
 Fix it so it displays the correct profile when you click on it.
 * An individual profile can be accessed by using the following URL format: /profiles/view/{ID} There are two errors that come up:
   * If you enter a non-number as the ID, it errors out (e.g. /profiles/view/asdf).
 Change it to simply redirect to the home page if a profile is not found
   * Depending on how you fix the SPIE Profile Name Link error, if you enter a non-existant profile ID, it may error out (e.g. /profiles/view/123).
 Make sure it does not
-* The first time you run the site using IIS Express, you sometimes get the error "Could not find a part of the path C:{your path to my documents}/webapplication/bin/roslyn/csc.exe", which gets fixed by a clean and rebuild.
-Figure out how to fix it so it no longer does this.

 # Functionality Adds
 * Add the ability to use the search bar, and have it display a list of profiles that have a partial match with either first or last name